nathapolthiti111/rticonnextdds-getting-started/README.md

 This example walks you through the basic steps to learn about RTI Connext, through several hands-on examples.
-All of these examples work toward creating a "chocolate factory," but these patterns are common across many applications.
+All of these examples work toward creating a "chocolate factory," but these patterns are common ac ross many applications.
 The patterns we will be showing can be described in a nutshell:
 * Streaming/sensor data (Temperature)
 * State data (Chocolate Lot State)